ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 ## Visual Studio and the Windows Driver Kit (WDK)

-WindowsPerf relies on `dll` files installed with Visual Studio, from the Community Edition or higher, and optionally, installers from the Windows Driver Kit extension.
+WindowsPerf relies on `dll` files installed with Visual Studio, from the Community Edition or higher and, optionally, installers from the Windows Driver Kit extension.

 For information about the WDK installation process, see [Download the Windows Driver Kit (WDK)](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk).